 - techniques to find balance and reduce stress

 - connecting parents to community resources

-Sometimes, feelings of anxiety and depression may surface after giving birth.
-Much of these changes in mood can be attributed to hormonal changes or sleep deprivation.
+Whatever your road to parenthood, the adjustment can feel like a shock to the system.
+Sometimes, feelings of anxiety and depression may surface.
+Much of these changes in mood can be attributed to hormonal changes and/or sleep deprivation.
 In some cases, these stressful feelings can lessen over time.
 But in other instances they can be hard to work through on your own.
 Even if you have a caring partner and family it may be hard to get the assistance you need.